mcorino/wxRuby3/lib/wx/doc/extra/11_drawing_and_dc.md

 For this reason the common practice in wxWidgets C++ code would be to create temporary DC objects on the stack and draw on them while they are in scope (for several classes it is even strongly advised to never create them any other way and to never keep objects alive out of scope).
-When leaving the scope these object would than be automatically destroyed and the any buffered output flushed to the final target.
+When leaving the scope these object would than be automatically destroyed and any buffered output flushed to the final target.

-In Ruby this approach is impossible as Ruby is a purely dynamic language and does not **this kind** of scope bound life cycles.
+In Ruby this approach is impossible as Ruby is a purely dynamic language and does not support **this kind** of scope bound life cycles.
 Any DC object created would have to be dynamically created and due to the properties of the GC driven life cycles could well be kept alive beyond the scope of it's creation.
 This will not always cause problems but could and does not really have an upside.